Here's how your summer cover crop could look at the end of the season -- some has been cut down to give fall kale a happy home.

 3) Buy enough seed for the area (our Summer Soil Builder Mix is shown above).

-5) Water regularly if you chose a crop that needs summer irrigation.
+5) Water regularly if your cover crop needs summer irrigation.

 Whether you plant in spring or late summer, the rule of thumb is to cut or turn in your crops when half of a cover crop stalk is in bloom.

-Get your Advanced Organic Gardener merit badge when you plant a cover crop—whether you plant in spring or late summer.
+Get your Advanced Organic Gardener merit badge when you grow a cover crop—whether you plant in spring or late summer.